madssf/obsidian-remarkable/README.md

 # obsidian-remarkable

-This is a plugin for converting .md files to .pdf and upload them to my.remarkable.com
+This is an Obsidian plugin for converting .md files to .pdf and upload them to my.remarkable.com

 ## Requirements
 - [rmapi](https://github.com/juruen/rmapi)